ARMmbed/icetea/README.md

 at [the top](#icetea-test-framework) of this document.

 **Running a premade suite**
-Icetea supports a simple suite file that describes a suite of test cases in json format.
+Icetea supports a suite file that describes a suite of test cases in json format.

 `> icetea --suite <suite file name> --tcdir <test case search path> --suitedir <path to suite directory>`

 **Enabling debug level logging**
-Add -v or -vv to the command.
+Add -v or -vv to the command. -v increases the frameworks logging level to debug (default is info) and the level of logging in certain plugins and external components to info (default is warning).
+--vv also increases the external component and plugin logging level to debug.

+**Further details**
+See documentation links at [the top](#icetea-test-framework).
+A first time user guide is available [here](https://github.com/ARMmbed/icetea/blob/master/first_time_use_guide.md).

 #### Creating a test case
 Test case creation is further described in the documentation linked at